Identifying Video Game Debugging Bottlenecks: An Industry Perspective: Methodology

 \subsection{Study 3: Observations}

 The observational study involved recording the screen of the game developer while debugging.
-A total of 4 participants (from the subset of 20) were observed where 3 recorded their screen using the Open Broadcaster Software (OBS) solution and 1 participant requested that their screen be recorded through a video call while sharing the screen.
+This study focused on the most frequent and severe bugs encountered during development, since those are the ones being debugged actively and had the highest chance of being fixed during the time provided for this study.
+As such, not at all participants were involved in the debugging of those categories.
+In this case, only a total of 4 participants (from the subset of 20) participated in having their screens recorded while they debugged.
+3 of those participants recorded their screen using the Open Broadcaster Software (OBS) solution and 1 participant requested that their screen be recorded through a video call while sharing the screen.
 Recordings allowed for microphone usage, but no webcam was required as the focus was to analyze the screen, and if needed, their real-time voice-overs sometimes provided extra details of information.
 A debugging recording session started when the developer began reading the bug and ended either when interrupted or when they completed their debugging session.
 These sessions ended when either the game developer identified a fix or when they required another role to fix it.

 The recordings were obtained in a locally playable format such as MP4 and were stored on the employer's computer for safety.
 These were replayed and analyzed three times in order to first understand the themes, secondly map activities, and thirdly to finalize the theme analysis.
-The activities were first coded in a spreadsheet by entering the activity code of the debugging event based on the coding book in Table \ref{tab:activity-coding}.
+The activities were first coded in a spreadsheet by entering the activity code of the debugging event based on the coding book in Table \ref{tab:activity-coding} on page \pageref{tab:activity-coding}.
 Following, we added for each activity the start time, the end time, the tool used, the debugging technique used, the details of the activity and the reason for moving on to the next one.
 The total amount of recorded episodes was 32 and for a total of 188.7 minutes focusing on Crashes, Object Behaviors, Object State, and UI.

 After coding the activities from the debugging sessions, we proceeded to categorized them under themes to better categorize the objectives game developers are trying to meet.
 The first goal developers had was trying to better understand the fault, the impact on systems, and the conditions that trigger the bug.
 The second goal was to locate the system that is causing the bug.
 The third goal was to fix the fault that caused the bug.
 Throughout debugging, game developers could be interrupted or begin working with others on non-debugging tasks.